 The Preacher’s Wife

 Of course, the The Preacher’s Wife is set in the run up to Christmas and with it being a gospel church, there’s plenty of beautiful, joyful singing.
 Naturally, Whitney shines in this role as she continued to extend her acting chops and exercised her vocal chops.
-Its soundtrack is still the best-selling gospel album of all time.
-The film is difficult to find anywhere to watch for free (or legally*) but CEX currently sell the DVD for £1.50.
+And its soundtrack is still the best-selling gospel album of all time.

 So that’s it, my suggestions for LGBTQ-themed and diversely cast Christmas films you can watch!
 Obviously most of the films focus more on the G in LGBTQ but hopefully this will change over time as we are regularly inundated with many Christmas films every year.
 And the same goes for Christmas films with more Asian, Black, Hispanic and other ethnic group cast members.
 If you’d like to add any more suggestions for myself and other readers, please leave a comment!